-Patients have rarely developed exfoliative cutaneous reactions, such as Stevens-Johnson syndrome and toxic epidermal necrolysis, during treatment with fluconazole.
+In rare cases, patients have developed exfoliative cutaneous reactions, such as Stevens-Johnson syndrome and toxic epidermal necrolysis (Lyell syndrome) during treatment with fluconazole.
 Drug reaction with eosinophilia and systemic symptoms (DRESS) has been reported.
 AIDS patients are more prone to the development of severe cutaneous reactions to many medicinal products.
 If a rash, which is considered attributable to fluconazole, develops in a patient treated for a superficial fungal infection, further therapy with this medicinal product should be discontinued.
 If patients with invasive/systemic fungal infections develop rashes, they should be monitored closely and fluconazole discontinued if bullous lesions or erythema multiforme develop.